Delivery · Backend & DevOps · Isle of Man

 Employing more seniors does not fix it.
 Senior engineers carry senior salaries, senior on-costs and senior notice periods, and they still take holidays.

 Structure.
-That is the product.
+That is

 Your dedicated developers sit inside a team that includes mid-tier engineers, senior engineers and DevOps.
 A developer with a question gets an answer in minutes, from someone who has solved it before, rather than losing days to it alone.
 Code is reviewed.
 Releases follow a defined process.
 Everything is tracked in Jira, and you have full visibility.

 This is a delivery practice built over nearly two decades, with a training pipeline behind it.
-Scaling from two developers to four typically takes one to two months, and the new engineers inherit your project knowledge from the team rather than starting cold, which is often how long a new internal hire needs simply to learn the codebase.
+Scaling from two developers to four typically takes one to two months, and the new engineers inherit your project knowledge from the team rather than starting cold — which is often how long a new internal hire needs simply to learn the codebase.

 The bench runs deep by discipline: Python, certified AWS DevOps, ERP and CRM functional experts, and serverless specialists who have built applications on Firebase and AWS that scale from one user to a million with no downtime.
 For a startup that last point matters twice over, because serverless means you pay for usage, not a fixed monthly rental for capacity you are not using yet.